rgbkrk/bookstore/README.rst

 **Note: Bookstore only works against IPython 1.0.0+**

-Currently supports OpenStack Swift with Keystone authentication and Rackspace.
+Bookstore supports the brand new checkpoint feature in IPython 1.0.

+Bookstore currently has generic support for OpenStack Swift and simplified authentication for Rackspace's CloudFiles.

 *Add your provider with a pull request!*

-Bookstore currently has generic support for OpenStack Swift and simplified authentication for Rackspace's CloudFiles.

 Once installed and configured (added to an ipython profile), just launch IPython notebook like normal: